1iveowl/plugin.label.markdown/README.md

 *Please star this project if you find it useful.
 Thank you!*

 ## Why this plugin
-Wouldn't it be cool if the Xamarin Label control supported (Markdown)[https://en.wikipedia.org/wiki/Markdown]?
+Wouldn't it be cool if the Xamarin Label control supported [Markdown](https://en.wikipedia.org/wiki/Markdown)?

 And how cool would it be if it was possible to include bindable properties inside a Markdown text like this:
 > `There are {{1}} apples in the basket.`

 Where `{{1}}` represent the place-holder for the value of the bindable property?

+These are scenarios this plugin adresses.

-## Platform support
+## Platforms supported

 The plugin works on all platforms supported by Xamarin Forms and .NET Standard 2.0.